 The Coleman Cabin Tent with Instant Set-Up is one of the most reliable options when it comes to an ultra quick and easy set-up.
 This one is designed as a 6 person tent, though you can also buy the 4 or 10 person variation.
 The 10 person Coleman Cabin Tent also comes with Dark Room Technology which blocks 90% of all sunlight and UV rays.
 This is great for peaceful, isolated camping.

 As for the 6 person version (the one pictured above) , there’s ample room inside to fit 2 queen air mattresses.
 It’s also sturdy and good at keeping out water during mild rainstorms.
 What’s interesting about this tent is that the rainfly is “integrated.”
 This means that there’s no separate sheet to go over the tent.
 This may seem unusual or concerning to some campers, but it still works well to keep the rain out.

 The aluminum tent poles that hold this shelter up are sturdy and pre-assembled.
 These are what allow you to erect this tent within 60 seconds.
 For an instant tent, it also holds up well against strong winds.

 Even if you don’t have a group of 6 campers, a single person could pitch this tent with no problem.
 With interior storage pockets and the tent’s carry bag, there’s enough storage here for most novice campers.
 If you’re camping with a lot of gear, you may find yourself using some floor space to store your equipment.
 However, this isn’t a dealbreaker for me.
 Coleman always puts out quality products and, in my opinion, this 6 person instant tent is no exception.

-- There’s great ventilation with several vents and windows.
+- Great ventilation with several vents and windows.

-- The interior has mesh storage pockets for storing lightweight items.
+- Interior has mesh storage pockets for storing lightweight items.